aernesto/IndieK/docs/installation.md

 sudo dnf install ImageMagick
 ```
 - `mysql`
-The Free Software version of this command is called [MariaDB](https://fedoraproject.org/wiki/MariaDB).
+The free software version of this command is called [MariaDB](https://fedoraproject.org/wiki/MariaDB).
 A good step-by-step guide to install and configure MariaDB on Fedora 26 is [this
 link](https://fedoraproject.org/wiki/MariaDB).
 - `dot`
-This is part of the [graphviz](http://www.graphviz.org/) software.
+This is part of the [graphviz](http://www.graphviz.org/) package.
 ```
 sudo apt-get install graphviz
 ```